francescomorandi-net/network-lab/Lab09 - OSPF Multi-Area Routing and Path Selection/reame.md

 The topology was designed for demostration purposes only, in order to show specific OSPF behaviors that would be difficult to observe in a small and simple network.

 In particular, this lab demostrates the following features:
 - **Intra-area route preference over inter-area routes**.
-To reach the 10.0.0.4 network, the OSPF costs were intentionally changed so that the path trough R3 (area1) has a lower metric than the path completely inside the Backcone Area.
+To reach the 10.0.0.4 network, the OSPF costs were intentionally changed so that the path trough R3 (Area1) has a lower metric than the path completely inside the Backcone Area.
 Even so, OSPF still prefers the intra-area path trough R1(10.0.0.2) or R2 (10.0.0.18), showing that the route type has higher priority than the matric alone.
 - **Equal-cost Multi-Patch (ECMP)**.
 The paths trough R1 and R2 were configured with the same total cost to reach the 10.0.0.4 network.
-As a result, the layer 3 switch SWDIST installs both routes in the routing table and perform load balancing.
+As a result, the Layer 3 switch SWDIST installs both routes in the routing table and performs load balancing.
 This behavior can be observed whit "*show ip route*" and can also be verified with "*traceroute*", which may display different paths depending on the route selected by OSPF.
 - **Default route advertisment**.
 The edge router R2 advertises a default route in the OSPF domain using "*default-information originate*", simulating access to an external network (WEB/Internet).
-NAT was intentionally non configured because it is not the goal of this lab and will be covered in a dedicated lab.
+NAT was intentionally not configured because it is not the goal of this lab and will be covered in a dedicated lab.
 - **Passive Interface**.
 The interfaces connected to LANs, where no other OSPF routers are present, were configured as passive.
-This allows the network to be advertised without sending unnecessary hello packets.
+This allows the networks to be advertised without sending unnecessary hello packets.
 This behaviour can be verified with "*show ip ospf interface*".

 #### Prerequisites
-Lab07 - Inter-VLAN Routing with Switch Virtual Interfaces (SVI)
+Lab08 - Inter-VLAN Routing with Switch Virtual Interfaces (SVI)

 ## Topology
 ![Lab 08 Topology](Lab_08_Rapid_PVST+_Best_Practices.PNG)